What is the Federal Executive Board?

 - Sustainability Coalition

-The Policy Committee governs the Oregon FEB by setting goals and priorities based upon the common interests and needs of local federal agencies.
+The Board of Directors governs the Oregon FEB by setting goals and priorities based upon the common interests and needs of local federal agencies.
 They establish direction for the coordination of programs amongst member agencies and monitor the performance of those programs in conjunction with the performance of the Oregon FEB staff.
-The Policy Committee also serves as a communications and networking forum member agency leaders - a place where executives build relationships with colleagues and strengthen partnerships with agencies.
+The Board of Directors also serves as a communications and networking forum member agency leaders - a place where executives build relationships with colleagues and strengthen partnerships with agencies.

 The Committee consists of 15-20 local federal agency directors or senior managers and meets quarterly.
 It is led by a Chair and Vice-Chair, who are elected annually and serve from Oct.
 1 - Sept.
-30. Reporting directly to the Policy Committee are Administrative Services, the Local Federal Coordinating Committee of the Combined Federal Campaign and the Emergency Preparedness (C3) Committee.
+30. Reporting directly to the Board of Directors are Administrative Services, the Local Federal Coordinating Committee of the Combined Federal Campaign and the Emergency Preparedness (C3) Committee.
 The Alternative Dispute Resolution/Shared Neutrals Committee is a sub-group of Administrative Services.

 The Oregon FEB is currently staffed by the Executive Director, who is charged with carrying out the FEB's programs and supporting all committees.
-He reports to the Policy Committee and the Office of Personnel Management's Office of FEB Operations.
+He reports to the Board of Directors and the Office of Personnel Management's Office of FEB Operations.

 At Large Members